alejandrochang/StudyGuideNotes/misc.md

 # MISC

+### What is true about localStorage, sessionStorage and cookies?
+THey are all client side storage solutions. sessiomStorage and cookies are used to save encrypted data.
+They all can be cleared by the user.

+### What persist after a browser windows closes?
+localStorage, cookies and server side cookies.

 ###What is memoization?
 Is a conecpt of keeping a memo of intermediate results so that you can utilize those to avoid repetetive calculations.
 (Mostly used in the context of recursion).